Learn how to cut bias binding and how to make binding for quilts. We’ll also teach you how to sew bias binding on a quilt for a perfect quilt finish!

 As you’ll see in a bit the process of making bias binding is actually very similar to making straight-grain binding.
 However, the very important difference is in the cutting.

-How to Cut Continuous Bias Binding for Quilts? – Tube Bias Binding Method
+Method #1: Continuous Bias Binding – Tube Bias Binding Method

-This method is one of those magic methods that we quilters have up our sleeves.
+I’ll start with what I think is the quickest and most user-friendly method.
+It’s one of those magic methods that we quilters have up our sleeves.
 It uses a trick or two to create a continuous bias binding strip.
 So with this tube bias binding method, you won’t need to join binding strips, as they’ll already come out joined in a long bias strip.

-You will need a square piece of fabric for this, so if you’re working with a fat quarter for example, make a square first (see Step 1 in the previous method).
+You will need a square piece of fabric for this, so if you’re working with a fat quarter for example, cut it into a square first (see Method #3 on how to do this).

 Use the bias binding calculator to figure out the required size of the starting square.